 Tier 1 cities tend to have a well-established and highly developed real estate market.
 These communities have an excellent infrastructure with a robust economy.
 So, you can expect a host of services and amenities.
 These include a good highway system, schools, businesses, and other civic facilities.

 Consequently, the prices of homes in Tier 1 markets lie on the steeper side.
-For many people, availing a home loan is the most convenient way of purchasing a home in such a location.
+For many people, availing of a home loan is the most convenient way of purchasing a home in such a location.
 Some Indian cities in this category are Mumbai, Delhi NCR, Chennai, Kolkata, Bengaluru, among others.

 Additional Read: Top Reasons Why Tier-2 Cities Are Worth the Investment